John-Dunn/developer-program-2018/Project Outline WIP.md

 ###### Second Phase: Frontend
 Using React, provide a visualisation of open trades and allow the use of all functionality mentioned above via the browser and Metamask.
 TODOs:
-- Fix issue with status persistence in trade Card
+- Move to truffle-contract for browsing trades.
+- implement drawn schema: at max 1 button, callbacks
+- finished trades are greyed out and have no buttons
-- add cancel and fill functionality to card as modal, check for data integrity
+- add cancel functionality
+- let people withdraw their token (My trades menu) where all involved are listed?
-- display all trades
+- browse contains a list of all active trades
 - MVP status (i.e. fulfills all requirements to be submitted).
 Each following phase maintains this.
-- Usability: Make sure every form allows submit on enter
+- Usability: Make sure every form allows submit on enter, proper gas estimates, display when MM locked

 ###### Third Phase: Trade for different contract
 Allow specifying a different ERC721 contract and token to receive